 The CalWORKs office is required to collect eligibility documentation every semester for every student who is enrolled and receiving CalWORKs services.
 A rule of thumb is to turn in your eligibility forms every semester with a current date of the semester you are submitting your verification form.

-10. I was invited to attend a New Student Orientation, do I have to attend?
+10. I was invited to attend an EAP Student Success New Student Orientation, do I have to attend?

 11. How can I get reimbursed for my books and supplies?

 In order to assist our students with processing the request for books and supplies, the CalWORKs office conducts two workshops per week.
-The dates, times and locations are posted in the CalWorks and Career Services offices as well as the CalWORKs website:
+The dates, times and locations are posted in the CalWORKs office as well as the CalWORKs website:

 Please contact Marina Rodriguez at (562) 860-2451 ext.
 2369 for special accommodations.

 13. Do I have to attend the Ed Materials Workshop or can I go directly to my GAIN worker?

 The CalWORKs college program is required to process and submit the request for reimbursements and advances.
 Therefore, if you go to your GAIN services worker they will refer you back to our office.

 14. I am interested in the CalWORKs work-study program, what do I need to do to participate in the program?

 Please make an appointment to meet with your CalWORKS counselor at (562) 860-2451 ext.
 2593 and let them know that you are interested.
 They will check your transcripts and file to see whether you qualify.
 All students interested in work-study will be required to attend the series of 6 Pre-Employment Preparation (PEP) workshops.